hashchange/backbone.select/readme.md

 ```

 If the model is not currently selected, this action is a no-op.

+You can call `deselect` without a model argument.
+All currently selected models, if any, will be deselected in that case.
+The method acts exactly like `deselectAll()` then.

 The `deselect` method supports the following options: [`silent`][select.many-silent], [`label`][custom-labels].